-The MCSA, MCSE, and MCSD certifications will retire on January 31, 2021.
+The MCSA, MCSE, and MCSD certifications retired on January 31, 2021.
 Microsoft will continue its transition to role-based certifications.

 On February 27, 2020, Microsoft announced the retirement of its MCSA, MCSE, and MCSD certifications.
-Students will have until January 31, 2021 to complete these certification paths.
+Students had until January 31, 2021 to complete these certification paths.
 To better align with industry trends, Microsoft is focusing its training programs on role-based certifications.

 From the Microsoft Learning Blog: